A-Taha-Dev/QuranApp/privacy-policy.md

 Privacy Policy

-I do not take your privacy lightly.
-To clarify how your personal information is not collected or used, this privacy policy will explain in negative terms how your data is handled.
+I take your privacy seriously.
+To clarify how your personal information is managed, this privacy policy explains what data is collected, how it is used, and how it is stored.
+The goal is to ensure transparency and build trust with users regarding their data privacy.

 Local Data Storage
 This app uses SharedPreferences to store local data on the user’s device.